Protein-Interactions/protein_interactions/practicals/tutorial_on_searching_IntAct.md

 If you have time, you can also try the following:

-Search for all the human PPIs present in IntAct using the quick or advanced search (see below).
+Search all the human PPIs present in IntAct using the quick or advanced search (see below).

 **Q7: Export the interactions found as MITAB 2.7**

 Have a look at the COVID-19 dataset and try to browse Intact for COVID-19 data.
 Apply some filters.
-Try to understand what type of information you can extract from this search.
+Try to understand what type of information you can extract from the results of this search.

 >#### Currently (May 2022) [advanced searches](https://www.ebi.ac.uk/legacy-intact/search) can be performed at the [legacy version of Intact](https://www.ebi.ac.uk/legacy-intact/).
 >If you have time, you may want to learn how to perform Advanced Searches: